State Programs and Information

-The CalFood Program allocates funding to TEFAP food banks for the purchase, storage, and transportation of food grown and produced in California.
+The CalFood Program allocates funding to TEFAP food banks for the purchase, storage, and transportation of food grown and/or produced in California.

 Diaper Bank Program

 The Diaper Bank Program was established by the Legislature, through the Budget Act of 2021 (Provision 35 of Item 5180-151-0001 of AB 128) for costs associated with the storage, handling, and transportation of diapers to low-income families with toddlers or infants.
 The following Food Banks were identified: (Central California Food Bank, Jacobs and Cushman San Diego Food Bank, Los Angeles Regional Food Bank, Help a Mother Out, Community Action Partnership of Orange County, Sacramento Food Bank & Family Services, Community Action Partnership of San Bernardino, and Redwood Empire Food Bank).